D.C. mansion murders: Victims

-Two teenage daughters, Abigail and Katerina Savopoulos, were not present at the scene when the four were killed.
+Two teenage daughters, Abigail and Katerina Savopoulos, were not present at the scene when the four were killed, as they were away at boarding school.

-Suspect
+Perpetrator

 Daron Dylon Wint (born November 27, 1980) was identified by police as the prime suspect in the case.
 He was found by matching his DNA to that found on the crust of a Domino's pizza delivered to the house on May 13, while the family was apparently captive.
 He was a certified welder who formerly worked at American Iron Works, leading police to believe the murders weren't random.

 Wint is originally from Guyana and immigrated to the U.S. in 2000.
 He was a United States Marine Corps recruit but was discharged before his training was complete for medical reasons.
 He had a long rap sheet of criminal charges; he was convicted in 2009 of second-degree assault in Maryland and sentenced to 30 days in jail, and also pleaded guilty to the crime of malicious destruction of property in 2010 as part of a plea deal, in which a second charge, burglary, was dropped.
 He has also been charged in the past with theft, assault, a sexual offense, and weapons possession.

 After Wint's DNA was matched, a warrant was issued for his arrest on a charge of first-degree murder.
 Wint was found and arrested on May 21, 2015, in northeast Washington DC, a week after the murders, and was subsequently charged with first-degree murder.

-Prosecutors believe Wint had help killing the victims and did not act alone, however Wint was the only person charged in the deaths.
+Prosecutors believed Wint had help killing the victims and did not act alone, but Wint was the only person charged in the deaths.

 Reactions

 Attorney Robin Ficker said that Wint did not seem violent when he defended him in earlier cases.
 "My impression of him — I remember him rather well — is that he wouldn't hurt a fly.
 He's a very nice person," Ficker said.
 He then characterized Wint as "kind and gentle" and added that authorities have arrested "the wrong guy" in the Savopoulos case, claiming, "They've made a big mistake here."
 Ficker also said that Wint's family had told him "that he doesn't like pizza and never eats pizza", referring to the matching of Wint's DNA to that found on a pizza crust at the crime scene.

-After almost two years, the five-bedroom, six-bathroom house was demolished.
-Located in the neighborhood near the National Cathedral, the property was once valued at $4.5 million but sold months after the killings for just $3 million.